-From clothing to home furnishings to cars, 80 percent of consumer purchases are driven by women.1 But the idea of getting more for your money takes on a much bigger meaning when women direct those dollars to companies with values and practices that line up with their world view.
+From clothing to home furnishings to cars, 85 percent of consumer purchases are driven by women, according to Forbes.
+But the idea of getting more for your money takes on a much bigger meaning when women direct those dollars to companies with values and practices that line up with their world view.

 “We know women control most of the household spending, and that increases with age,” says Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S. “There’s a lot of power in making decisions about how you spend that money.
 That’s a way for women to vote for causes or organizations or products they believe in.”

 Nearly half of women are the primary breadwinners in their household, an almost four-fold increase since 1960, and the number of wealthy women is growing twice as fast as the number of wealthy men as baby boomers age and women enjoy longer life expectancy.1 Still, plenty of companies continue to aim their marketing messages mainly at men, “even though women are doing most of the buying,” O’Leary says.
 And it’s not just older women yielding purchasing power.